refaktor/MTL/README.md

 - improve all commands, add minimal argchecking
 - START USING!!!
 - make a dialect parser for notes/todos (this will enable additional context related commands)
-- make some basic emacs more for j4m and notes/todos dialect
+- make some basic emacs mode for j4m and notes/todos dialect
 - think how to streamline/automate commands

 ##License